 Just because you have student loans and they count toward your DTI doesn’t mean you automatically won’t be able to afford a home.
 In order to qualify for the most possible mortgage options, your DTI should be kept under about 43%.
 However, some loan options feature more flexible DTI ratios, particularly FHA and VA loans.

 Moreover, it can sometimes be worth waiting until you’re repaying your student loans in order to qualify.
 The reason for this is that lenders and mortgage investors have more certainty over what your payment will be when it’s out of deferral.
-Some loans are qualified using the same policies we talked about above where the loan is in deferral, but others have a lot more flexibility during repayment.
+Some loans are qualified using the same policies whether the loan is in deferral or repayment.
+Others have a lot more flexibility during repayment.

-A conventional loan from Fannie Mae and our Jumbo Smart loan both allow you to qualify with an income-based repayment of $0 on your student loans if you have difficulty qualifying otherwise and you can prove that you’ll be on the income-based repayment or pay as you earn plan at least through closing.
+A conventional loan from Fannie Mae and our Jumbo Smart loan both allow you to qualify with an income-based repayment of $0 on your student loans if you have difficulty qualifying otherwise.
+But you’ll need to prove that you’ll be on either the Income-Based Repayment (IBR) or the Pay As You Earn (PAYE) plan – at least through closing.

 Make A Down Payment Strategy

-Obviously, one of the big obstacles is saving for a down payment, but there are things you can do to help yourself when it comes to saving for a house.
-Everything from careful budgeting to cutting out things you don’t need to picking up side hustles helps.
+Obviously, one of the big obstacles of buying a house as a college student is saving for a down payment.
+But you have some steps you can take to help yourself when it comes to saving for a house, including careful budgeting, cutting out things you don’t need and picking up side hustles.

-If careful saving habits aren’t getting you where you want to be or not getting you there fast enough, you can also look at down payment assistance programs.
+If careful saving habits aren’t getting you where you want to be – or they’re not getting you there fast enough – you can also look at down payment assistance programs.

 Improve Your Credit Score

-Your credit score is one of the most important things to think about when applying for a home loan, both from a basic qualifications standpoint and when trying to get the best rate possible.
-We have several tips for improving or establishing credit, but here are some of the biggest things to think about:
+Your credit score is one of the most important components to consider when applying for a home loan, both from a basic qualifications standpoint and when trying to get the best rate possible.
+We have several tips for improving or establishing credit, but here are some of the biggest factors to think about:

 - Payment history: The biggest factor in determining if you have good credit is whether you make your payments on time on installment loans as well as revolving credit accounts.
 The more you can make your payments on time, the higher your score will be.

-- Credit mix: Lenders want to see that you can effectively handle both the revolving debt brought on by credit cards and installment payments on things like student or car loans.
-If you haven’t begun making payments on a car or student loan yet, one thing you can do is look into credit builder installment personal loans that may be offered by your financial institution of choice.
+- Credit mix: Lenders want to see that you can effectively handle both the revolving debt brought on by credit cards and the installment payments on debt like student or car loans.
+If you haven’t begun making payments on a car or student loan yet, one action you can take is look into credit builder installment personal loans that may be offered by your financial institution of choice.
 If you’ve never had a credit card before, you can get a secured card where the credit limit is based on money you deposit in your account.

-- Age of credit: Age of credit is also a factor.
-The longer you’ve had credit accounts and loans, the longer your history.
-Unfortunately, this is one factor that tends to work against college students because of their age.
-However, this should also bring your awareness to the issue.
+- Age of credit: The longer you’ve had credit accounts and loans, the longer your credit Unfortunately, age of credit is one factor that tends to work against college students, as they’ve only had 4 years or so to build a credit history.
 If you haven’t established credit, you should do so as soon as possible by opening some kind of account.
-Even if you don’t plan to buy a home or make major purchases immediately, you should do this to start building that history for the future.
+Even if you don’t plan to buy a home or make major purchases immediately, you should still start building your credit history for the future.

 - New credit: The last big factor that impacts your score is the amount of new credit you have.
-If you start opening a bunch of new credit lines or taking out several loans at once, it’s a red flag for lenders that there’s a reason you need all those resources.
-You might be struggling financially.
+If you start opening a bunch of new credit lines or taking out several loans at once, lenders may consider it a red flag that you might be struggling financially.

-If you’re looking for more personalized tips, you can get a free once weekly VantageScore® 3.0 credit score and report from Rocket Homes®.
+If you’re looking for more personalized tips, you can get a free once weekly VantageScore® 3.0 credit score and report from Rocket HomesSM.

 Home Buying Programs For Students

-There are a variety of first-time home buyer programs that might be helpful if you’re a student looking to buy a home.
-Let’s run through these.
+Let’s run through some first-time home buyer programs that might be helpful if you’re a student looking to buy a home.

-The first resource we recommend is the Department of Housing and Urban Development (HUD).
-HUD loans are backed by the FHA, USDA or VA.
+The Department of Housing and Urban Development (HUD) loans are backed by the FHA, USDA or VA.
 What you might not be as familiar with are the different resources they offer to home buyers.